 What the Lakers are saying by choosing Brown over Shaw is that the idiom, if it ain't broke, dont fix it doesn't apply.
 Apparently, the Lakers feel the coaching system under Jackson was broken, otherwise they would have chosen his highly regarded assistant.

 Instead, the Lakers have chosen a defensive-minded coach in Brown.
-Defense is certainly important, and the Lakers marking in the series sweep to Dallas exposed their ability to contain players like Dirk Nowitzki, Jason Terry, J.J.
+Defense is certainly important, and the Lakers marking in the series sweep to Dallas exposed their inability to contain players like Dirk Nowitzki, Jason Terry, and J.J.
 Barea.

 Offensively, the hiring of Brown likely means the scrapping of the Lakers' triangle offense, or whatever similar plays they've been using since mastermind Tex Winter basically faded off from the Lakers' coaching circle.